 Stage 1: Preclinical Alzheimer or no impairment:

-Usually, in this stage the patient doesn’t show any signs or symptoms of the disease.
+Usually, in this stage, the patient doesn’t show any signs or symptoms of the disease.
 However, change in their brain started to occur years before a person shows its symptoms.
-People in this stage act normal and don’t need anyone’s help to do their tasks and are independent.
+People in this stage act normal and don’t need anyone’s help to do their tasks independently.

 Stage 2: Very mild cognitive decline

 At this stage, the symptoms started to appear as patients forget about family member names, familiar words, or where they place things.
-As Alzheimer’s is most common in people above 65 years of age, it is common to have slight functional difficulties like forgetfulness.
+As Alzheimer’s is most common in people above 65, it is common to have slight functional difficulties like forgetfulness.

 Stage 3: Mild cognitive decline

 Patients experience increased forgetfulness along with slight difficulty in focus and concentration.
-As a result of which there is a noticeable decrease in the performance of the patient, and they are unable to find the right words in a conversation.
-And finally, people started to show changes in their personality.
+As a result of which, there is a noticeable decrease in the patient’s performance, and they are unable to find the right words in a conversation.
+And finally, people started to show changes in their personalities.

 Stage 4: Moderate decline

-From this point, onward severeness of the disease has increased.
+From this point onward, the severeness of the disease has increased.
 Consequently, patients will become more confused and forgetful; thus, they need help to do their daily tasks successfully.
 Stage 4 of Alzheimer’s lasts about two years.
 Some of the common symptoms of this stage are: